Marie Rambert: Training

 Rambert began her dance training in her schooling early on.
-Subjects like foreign languages and history seemed to come easy; however she was a restless child and ended up getting bad marks because of her endless movements during class.
+Subjects such as foreign languages and history seemed to come easy; however she was a restless child and ended up getting bad marks because of her endless movements during class.
 At one point in her early training her dance instructor stated that 'In her, was the true spirit of dance.'
-She was unimpressed with the structure and performance of ballet, and was not drawn into dance as a passion until she became enthralled by Isadora Duncan when she attended one of Duncan's performances, and was 'profoundly moved by the beauty of Duncan's dance.'
+She was unimpressed with the structure and performance of ballet, and was not drawn into dance as a passion until she became enthralled by Isadora Duncan when, in 1904, she attended one of Duncan's performances, and was "profoundly moved by the beauty of Duncan's dance".

 In 1905, after becoming active in political riots, and the tragic day of May Day, Rambert's parents urged her at one point to move to Paris and take up medicine while safely living with her aunt and uncle who were also doctors.
 She attended a party where she danced a mazurka and danced it with such liveliness that there was applause afterwards; this was her first performance, whether she thought it or not.
 She met Raymond Duncan, brother of Isadora, at this same party, who congratulated her on a wonderful performance, and again she was back into her passion for dance.
 She studied with Madame Rat from the Paris Opera, and later studied with Émile Jaques-Dalcroze, at Dalcroze College who introduced her to eurhythmics.

 One day at the Dalcroze College, Sergei Diaghilev, watched a class and then asked her to come back to Berlin and study with him in the Ballets Russes.
 There, Rambert aided them with figuring out Igor Stravinsky's The Rite of Spring with Vaslav Nijinsky.
 She hesitantly accepted and collaborated with the Ballets Russes led by Diaghilev from 1912 to 1913.
 In Ballets Russes she was in the corps de ballet for ballet performances such as Swan Lake, Giselle, and Scheherazade.
 After a tour with Nijinsky and Ballets Russes, Rambert's contract was not continued and she decided it was time for a new chapter.
-In 1914 she moved to the United Kingdom, and studied under Enrico Cecchetti.
+In 1914, she moved to the United Kingdom, and studied under Enrico Cecchetti.